oilandrust/rayhs/README.md

 ## Usage

 The executable takes a filename as input.
 The parameter shoud point to a JSON file describing a rendering to perform.
-Example os scenes can be found in the data folder.
+Examples of scenes can be found in the data folder.
 The path to the ouput ppm image can be specified as an option.

 ex: